awslabs/benchmark-ai/docs/RFCs/DLAMI_bare_metal_executor.md

 The dependencies can be managed with conda, as long as they are present as conda packages

-Besides of that we may need ssh keys for distributed training, so the launcher can ssh to the nodes. https://cloudinit.readthedocs.io/en/latest/topics/examples.html#configure-instances-ssh-keys
+We may also need ssh keys for distributed training, so the launcher can ssh to the nodes. https://cloudinit.readthedocs.io/en/latest/topics/examples.html#configure-instances-ssh-keys

 ### How do we know, that the initialization is finished?